 Indeed, the strength needed by her very thin husband to lift a heavy coffee table and use it to hit his wife was apparently not something the police considered.
 The husband weighed about 135 pounds and was five feet, eight inches tall.
 The coffee table weighed at least as much as he did.
 The wife, moreover, has a bruise to the side of her head, which would have meant the husband would have had to swing the coffee table like a tennis racket to hit his wife.

 At the outset of the case, the client chose to represent himself.
-He naively trusted our judicial system to discuss the case with him and come to a resolution that was fair and took all facts into consideration.
+He naively trusted the district attorney to discuss the case with him and come to a resolution that was fair and took all facts into consideration.

 The public defender assigned to his case did not want to listen to him and the prosecutor would not speak to him except through the public defender.
 The client felt alone and already condemned as guilty.